Kuanlingliu/Ticket-Triage-System-with-LLMs/README.md

 # Ticket-Triage-System-with-LLMs
 This repository contains the complete source code for this extended research project for the MSc in Data Science.
 The datasets used for this project are not contained in this repository because of data privacy.
+All of my code is run in Google Colab using L4 GPU, and linked to my Google Drive.

 Please note that due to file size limitations on GitHub, the **trained models** are not included here.
 The complete project submission, including the saved models, can be downloaded from the following link: